 Limited English Proficiency (LEP) persons are persons for whom English is not their primary language.
 They are also limited in their ability to speak, understand, read or write English.
-Transit agencies that receive FTA funding are required to take reasonable steps to ensure meaningful access to information, services and the benefits of your programs for LEP persons.
+Transit agencies that receive Federal Transit Administration (FTA) funding are required to take reasonable steps to ensure meaningful access to information, services and the benefits of their programs for LEP persons.
 This can include, but is not limited to, translating service information into commonly spoken languages or using images to convey information instead of words.

 Recipients/subrecipients are required to conduct a “Four Factor Analysis” to determine the specific language services that are appropriate to provide:

 - Factor 1: Determining the Number and Proportion of LEP Persons Served or Encountered in the Service Area

 - Factor 2: Determine the Frequency with Which LEP Individuals Come into Contact with NRCS Programs, Activities, and Services

 - Factor 3: Determine the Importance to LEP Persons of Your Program Activities and Services